apache/skywalking/CONTRIBUTING.md

 1. If your issues have been confirmed, you can develop features, or fix bugs, on your fork repo, and send PR.
 1. We will have a discussion on that PR, when everything looks good, I will merge it.
 And, Wo-ah, you will begin an official contributor of **sky-walking**

+**Anyone, who contributes at least one plugin or new feature, can ask for joinging [sky-walking contributor organizations](https://github.com/sky-walking), by @mention us(@wu-sheng or @sky-walking) in your merged pr.**

 ---

 All features or bug-fix codes have been merged into this repo, they belong to sky-walking team, with [GPL-3.0](https://github.com/wu-sheng/sky-walking/blob/master/LICENSE) protocol.